Why choose Noelle Catiller as your teacher?

-What is the difference between a Voice Teacher and Vocal Coach?
+What is the difference between a voice teacher and a vocal coach?

 How do I pick a good voice teacher?